Optimal tax: Land value taxation

-One of the early propositions on taxing capital (according to the broader neoclassical definition of "capital") was to capture the full rental value of land.
+One early propositions was to capture the full rental value of land.
 Political economist and social reformer Henry George most notably championed the idea of a land value tax in Progress and Poverty, as a levy on the value of unimproved or natural aspects of the land, primarily location; it disregards the improvements such as buildings and irrigation.
 Land value taxation has no deadweight loss because the input of production being taxed (land) is fixed in supply; it cannot hide, shrink in value, or flee to other jurisdictions when taxed.

 Economic theory suggests that a pure land value tax which succeeds in avoiding taxation of improvements could actually have a negative deadweight loss (positive externality), due to productivity gains arising from efficient land use.
 The taxation of locational values encourages socially optimal development on land in highly valued areas, like cities, since it reduces the incentive to speculate in land prices by leaving potentially productive locations vacant or underused.

 Despite its theoretical benefits, implementing land value taxes is difficult politically.
 However, land value tax is considered progressive, because the ownership of land values is more concentrated than other sources of revenue, such as personal income or spending.
 George argued that because land is the fruit of nature (not labor) and the value of location is created by the community, the revenue from land should belong to the community.